huntdatacenter/docs/docs/do-science/lab-access/1-collect-keys.md

 #### I am unable to install or run Signal on my phone.

 Steps to resolve issues with Signal may vary by phone model and OS.
-Signal has a handy [troubleshooting guide ](https://support.signal.org/hc/en-us/articles/360007318711-Troubleshooting-Notifications) as a starting point.
+Signal has a handy guide for [Troubleshooting Installs or Updates](https://support.signal.org/hc/en-us/articles/360007211952-Troubleshooting-Installs-or-Updates) as a starting point.
 [Contact us](/contact) if this do not resolve your issue.

 ### 7z file